yaroslav-06/flase_api/README.md

 # Flase API docs
 This is an API, to schedule messages, and send them in different ways (but currently only telegram works).\
-Designed for **Linux**, but should also work on Macos.
+Designed for **Linux**, but should also work on Macos.\
+Front-end side of this application is at: [flase](https://github.com/yaroslav-06/flase).

 The inspiration behind the project was a TV-series, where the main character knew some infromation that endangered his life.
 So he programmed a server to release all that information in a specified time, if something happened to him.

-I liked that idea, and wanted to recreate in a long time.
-And while I was thinking about I though of some additional features:
+I liked that idea, and wanted to recreate it in a long time.
+And while I was thinking about it I though of some additional features:

 1) Multiple users can be connected to the same server.
 To use API directly, you should first login using _websocket send_ (hereafter referred to as an API call):
 ```json5